wwivbbs/docs/docs/cfg/displaying_text.md

 if            | 'if "expr", "true value", "false value"'.
-If expression is true, display true value, otherwise false value random        | 'random "1", "2", ...' picks a random string from the list of choices to display mpl           | display a textbox with a colorized background using color #4, like mpl() funtion in WWIV.
+If expression is true, display true value, otherwise false value random        | 'random "1", "2", ...' picks a random string from the list of choices to display mpl           | display a textbox with a colorized background using color #4, like mpl() funtion in WWIV. sleep         | pauses the display for the # of millisecond specified.
+Example sleep 100 spin          | spins the text of the next variable using the color that is the 2nd parameter.
+Example: spin "Hello", 1 backprint     | args: text, color, per-char delay, delay at end of string.
+Example backprint "Invalid username", 1, 30, 500 rainbow       | arg text; Displays text using a rainbow effect.

 Set can manipulate the values of several system variables.
 The values can be strings that must be enclosed on double quotes, numbers, or truthy values.